SvenGroot/Ookii.CommandLine/docs/Utilities.md

 supported, and to enable them.
 The [`UsageWriter`][] class uses this internally to enable color output when possible.

-The [`TextFormat`][] class provides a number of constants for the predefined background and foreground colors and formats supported by the console, as well as a method to create a VT sequence for any 24-bit color.
-These can be used to change the default usage help colors, or to apply color to your own text.
+The [`TextFormat`][] structure provides a number of values for the predefined background and foreground colors and formats supported by the console, as well as a method to create a VT sequence for any 24-bit color.
+These can be used to change the default usage help colors, or to apply color to your own text by writing them to the console.

 For example, you can use the following to write in color when supported: